Raise your hand if you’re a blogger with the chops to design and code beautiful pages from scratch…

 And here’s the part marketers will love even more:

-Thrive Content Builder comes with Thrive Landing Pages built in.
-That means you get over 150 landing page templates included with Thrive Content Builder.
+Thrive Architect comes with landing page templates built-in.
+That means you get over 150 landing page templates included with this page builder.

 Unlike many other plugins, these templates are actually designed to convert and themed together to make it easy to create conversion boosting sales funnels.

-And best of all, Thrive Content Builder is constantly being updated.
+And best of all, Thrive Architect is constantly being updated.
 The feature set and template lists have only grown substantially since it was first released.
+This even includes substantial updates.

 Price: $67 for the standalone plugin or included with $19/month Thrive Membership.